Hidden Wisdom in the Bible

 My third clue is that very many narratives in the Bible describe some phase of the evolutionary journey of the Higher Self from darkness to Light and ignorance to Wisdom.
 This applies both to normal evolutionary progress and also to the quickening that may be obtained through mystical and occult studies, especially those that lead to Initiation, which is the "strait gate" and "the narrow way" referred to by Jesus.
 There are times in the lives of all when a change of consciousness occurs that inspires a sincere aspiration towards the spiritual and transcendental.
 There are other times when we are "tempted in the wilderness", whether that wilderness is one of material want or a sort of mental or spiritual desert, in which our lower self tempts us to betray truth and goodness as we see it.

 My fourth and final hint is to study well the occult science of symbolism.
 The Mystery Language is primarily built on symbols whose meanings are the same throughout the whole world at all times.
 Whether we look to East or West, we find the same sacred symbols of the Cross, the Circle, Trees, and the Serpent or Dragon, to name but a few of the oldest symbols of all.
 A symbol may be regarded as an allegorical picture, describing in a few lines a specific idea, fact, law or principle.
 A good example of this is the circle which symbolizes infinity, whose centre is nowhere (or no place) but whose circumference is everywhere.
 You can find an explanation of a few mystical symbols in several articles on this website, especially in The Science of Symbolism.
+A fuller and more detailed investigation of the Mystery Language can be found elsewhere on this website, as well as in the further reading list in the sidebar.

 Some examples of Hidden Wisdom in the Bible